alecsmith1/case-studies/_posts/2025-01-24-cyclistic-case-study.md

 date: 2025-01-24
 ---

 Welcome!
 This data analysis was conducted as a capstone project for the Google Data Analytics Professional Certificate.
-Thank you for reading. <br />
+Thank you for reading.

 ## **About The Company**

 - **Company –** Cyclistic - fictional Chicago bike share company
 - **Offering –** single-ride passes, full-day passes, annual memberships
-- **Fleet –** 5,824 bikes across 692 stations <br />
+- **Fleet –** 5,824 bikes across 692 stations

 ## **Company Status**